Last update: 12.05.2018

 Many companies want a piece of the ever-growing VPN market.
 The story we will cover in this SurfEasy VPN review is a testament to that.
 For a long time, the VPN service belonged to Opera (of Opera browser fame).
 That changed in November 2017, when American cybersecurity giant Symantec bought the VPN provider.

 Why did they do it?
 Well, by the time the deal happened, SurfEasy was already a Top 50 name on the VPN market.
 That’s neither great nor terrible – it was a middling project with some positives and a decent foundation for building a strong VPN service.
 Symantec seems not to have done much with their prized investment, and, as our SurfEasy VPN review will demonstrate, the VPN remains in a similar middling position.

 On the security front, SurfEasy provides the bare minimum.

 On the security front, SurfEasy provides the bare minimum – AES-256 encryption, basic leak protection, the OpenVPN security protocol.
-Among the features missing from this suite is the kill switch, private DNS servers, alternative security protocols, VPN over the router, additional security features (Tor over VPN, multihop, etc.).
+Among the core features missing from this suite is the kill switch, private DNS servers, alternative security protocols, and VPN over the router, with additional security features (Tor over VPN, multihop, etc.) also lacking.
 This might suffice for some, but many will find it lacking.

-To top off the technical security features, the company behind SurfEasy VPN is based in Canada (one of the 5-eyes countries – an intelligence-sharing framework).
+To top off the technical security features, the company behind SurfEasy VPN is based in Canada (one of the Five Eyes countries – an intelligence-sharing framework).
 Despite claims to the contrary, the company also keeps some data on their users, albeit not a lot.
-When you combine that with statements about handing over your personal information and usage data to law enforcement where subpoenas, warrants or other legal documents have been provided, it makes for a worrying situation.
+When you combine that with statements about handing over your personal information and usage data to law enforcement “where subpoenas, warrants or other legal documents have been provided,” it makes for a worrying situation.

 You won’t be able to unblock Netflix or many of the other big streaming platforms.